This ancient, stone enclosure is one of the most interesting and beautiful places in Tennessee.

 Eventually the trail and the wall of Old Stone Fort take a sharp turn to the right, away from the water.
 But get this: the Big Duck River used to flow right through the valley to the left.
 But sometimes rivers move, which is what the Big Duck River did here.
 So now the valley to the left, referred to as the "moat," is nothing more than an abandoned river bed.

 Along the trail there are a couple of breaks in the wall.
-Here, in this photo, you can see one of them.
+Here, in this photo (to the left), you can see one of them.

 This break in the wall wasn't created by the people who built Old Stone Fort.
 It was built in the 1800s, where a stagecoach road came right through here.
 You see, before highways, before railroads, this gap in Old Stone Fort was the main road from Shelbyville to Manchester.